digitc1/AWS-KMS-POC-Public/ReadMe.md

 ## KMS, SQS, Lambda and DynamoDB with CMK encryption at rest

-We implement the solution using Customer managed key (CMK) in AWS KMS to be completelly in control of the keys.
+We implement the solution using Customer managed key (CMK) in AWS KMS to be completely in control of the keys.

 As we need to make reference to the keys when creating some resources, we have to create the keys first : one for SQS and one for DynamoDB.
 The producer of data could be different from the consumer in term of permissions.
 The keys need